 Jones went back to his family’s property Crohamhurst, near Peachester in the Glasshouse Mountains in the Sunshine Coast Hinterland and worked the land for 30 years.
 It was not until Wragge died in 1922 that Jones began forecasting.

 If he wasn’t right in his forecasts, Jones had explanations.
-He was fine tuning.
+He was fine-tuning.
 He quoted the opinion of a mathematician who said it would take 300 years of data to get it right.
-Some people thought he was a quack but Jones wanted to help farmers and and wanted to keep his work going.
+Some people thought he was a quack but Jones wanted to help farmers and wanted to keep his work going.
 And it continues!
 Walker’s Weather carries the gauntlet.